 The performance breakdown will be shown in a popup window.

-If the template has been customised you can view this information by viewing the XML or JSON interface.
+If the template has been customized you can view this information by viewing the XML or JSON interface.

 To do this edit your URL so that the URL calls

 You will then get the response in XML or JSON format.
 The relevant section appears in the response packet

 performanceMetrics element.
 The JSON packet follows the same structure.

 The network inspection section of your browser debugger can be used to gain insight into the end-to-end time taken to process a query.

 Use this tool to see where the overall time is spent when you submit a search.
 It could be that the search page has to fetch many linked resources or that the CMS takes a long time rendering the search response.

 This information when combined with the query performance information returned by Funnelback can be used to understand where the time is being spent when a query runs.
 This then allows you to focus your effort when attempting to improve performance.